SpicyLemon/flying-ferret/README.md

 # flying-ferret
 A module is used to transform input into links, rolls, and decisions etc..
+You can see it in action at http://flying-ferret.com

 ## flyingferret.pm
 This is the main module that contains all the magic.